txt/plm19/doc/memory.md

 	, , , , ,                                        |    Obj2  ,  Obj4, , , ,

-Now computational rstarts again, this time allocating to the right hand side and, in the figure, collectiong to the left.
+Now computational restarts again, this time allocating to the right hand side and, in the figure, collection to the left.

 And so on.